Jury in Silicon Valley discrimination trial starts deliberations

 Kleiner attorney Lynne Hermle, meanwhile, said Pao consistently exaggerated her abilities and did not deserve to be promoted to senior partner.
 "She was not in the universe of qualifications," Hermle said.

-The case has laid bare the personnel matters of the firm that backed Google Inc (GOOGL.O) and Amazon.com Inc (AMZN.O), painting it as a quarrelsome pressure cooker where a former male partner used business trips as opportunities to make advances to female colleagues.
+The case has laid bare the personnel matters of the firm that backed Google Inc and Amazon.com Inc, painting it as a quarrelsome pressure cooker where a former male partner used business trips as opportunities to make advances to female colleagues.